What is HCG?

-Human chorionic gonadotropin (HCG) is a hormone produced by cells that are surrounding a growing embryo (syncitiotrophoblast initially), which eventually forms the placenta after implantation.
-HCG is also found in a woman’s urine and blood during pregnancy.
-The pituitary analogue of HCG, known as luteinizing hormone (LH), is produced in the pituitary gland of males and females of all ages.
+A hormone called human chorionic gonadotropin (HCG) is created by cells that surround a developing embryo (at first called a syncytiotrophoblast), which after implantation develops into the placenta.
+During pregnancy, HCG can also be found in a woman’s blood and urine.
+Luteinizing hormone (LH), the pituitary’s equivalent of HCG, is created in the pituitary glands of males and females of all ages.

 What is HCG used for when bodybuilding?

 The quickest way to recover from a steroid cycle and regain testicular function is with HCG.
 It is one of those things that is better to have if you can get it, especially for health reasons during a cycle of AAS, even though it is not necessary for some cycles and novice users (depending on the strength and length of a cycle).

 HCG mimics luteinizing hormone in a way that synthetic testosterone does not.
 The hormone that instructs the testes to produce testosterone is the luteinizing hormone, or simply “LH.”